hongzimao/bo_image/README.md

 python3 main.py --input_image ../data/example.jpg
 ```

 At every step, provide feedback for the adjustment by dragging the `Score` slider.
-You can change any of the processing slider if you like.
+You can also change any of the processing sliders if you like.
 Click on the `Optimize` button to log the results and perform one step of Bayesian Optimization.
 Click `Save` to save the current image processing result.
 The screenshot below shows the optimization process.

 ![Screenshot](https://github.com/hongzimao/bo_image/blob/master/data/example_screenshot.png)